Floer trajectories and stabilizing divisors: Transversality and compactness

-This is a special case of Cieliebak-Mohnke \cite[Proposition 8.14, Corollary 8.20]{cm:trans}.
-For the sake of completeness, we recall the proof in the time-independent case.

-\begin{proof} By standard Sard-Smale arguments, the set $\J^*(X,D,J,\theta,E)$ of almost complex structures such that all simple holomorphic spheres of energy at most $E$ are regular is comeager in $\J(X,D,J,\theta)$.
-An argument using Gromov compactness shows that $\J^*(X,D,J,\theta,E)$ is open.
+\begin{proof} For the sake of completeness, we recall the proof in the time-independent case.
+An application of Sard-Smale shows that the set $\J^*(X,D,J,\theta,E)$ of almost complex structures such that all simple holomorphic spheres of energy at most $E$ are regular is comeager in $\J(X,D,J,\theta)$.
+An argument using Gromov compactness (see \cite{cm:trans}) shows that $\J^*(X,D,J,\theta,E)$ is open.
+To complete the proof it remains to show that any $J_D \in \J^*(X,D,J,\theta,E)$ is $E$-stabilized.